-The request will be immediately forwarded to the Graduate Studies Committee.
-The thesis /dissertation chair, or the Chair of the department, will be invited to attend a GSC meeting to present the case.
-The GSC will vote after hearing all the facts to grant, or reject, the request for a 3rd extension.
-The Chair of the GSC will write a letter to the student which will be signed by the Chair and the Dean of the Graduate School.
-This letter will explain that this is a 3rd and final extension.
-The student will acknowledge receipt of this letter in writing to the Chair of the GSC and explain that they understand that this is their final opportunity to complete the thesis/dissertation degree.
+The thesis/dissertation chair, or the Chair of the department, will be invited to meet with the Dean of the Graduate School to present the case.
+The Dean of the Graduate School will make a determination, after hearing all the facts to grant, or reject, the request for a 3rd extension.

+The Dean of the Graduate School will write a letter to the student and explain that this is a third and final extension.
+The student will acknowledge receipt of this letter in writing to the Dean of the Graduate School and the Chair and explain that they understand that this is their final opportunity to complete the thesis/dissertation degree.
+If the student is denied a third extension, the student may appeal the final decision of the Dean of the Graduate School to the Graduate Studies Committee only if the appeal is based on procedural irregularities.
+The written appeal to the Graduate Studies Committee due to procedural irregularities must be filed within 15 calendar days following a notice of decision from the Dean of the Graduate School regarding the 3rd extension.
+Note: Students must be enrolled for a minimum of two research credits during both the fall and the spring semesters of a Third Extension or until degree completion.